Papua, New Guinea

 Days 5-6:

-In the high-altitude grasslands close to Lake Habbema we will bird with the mighty Mount Trikora (4700m) as a constant backdrop.
-Star bird of this alpine plateau is the striking MacGregor’s Honeyeater which although shy, frequently betray their presence with loud whooshing sounds as they fly along the hillsides with orange primary patches conspicuous.
-DNA studies have shown this amazing bird to be a honeyeater rather than a bird-of-paradise but this makes it no less special.
-Other special birds in this area include Snow Mountain Quail that are often flushed from the grasslands, Western Alpine Mannikin, Mountain Firetail, Alpine Pipit and Papuan Harrier favouring the more open areas.
-Sooty and Short-bearded Melidectes, Orange-cheeked Honeyeaters and Lorentz’s Whistlers prefer the alpine shrubbery, while several pairs of Salvadori’s Teal plus Spotless Crake inhabit the lake and its fringes.
-As dusk falls we will hope to find a displaying New Guinea Woodcock and the little-known Archbold’s Nightjar.
-Although steep trailing birding is kept to a minimum we will explore the uppermost of the magical mossy forests a whole new suite of birds appear.
-Ground-dwellers here include Chestnut Forest Rail, New Guinea Logrunner, shy red-eyed Lesser Melampitta and with a big dose of luck, the rare Greater Ground Robin in the tree-line forest above the altitude of the commoner Lesser Ground Robin.
+Basing ourselves in a comfortable hotel in Wamena we will make daily forays in 4WD vehicles for the journey higher into the fabled Snow Mountains from the Grand Baliem Valley.
+The journey is along winding roads, through forests where we will make several birding stops in search of our first specialties.
+During our stay we will explore a variety of habitats in the area; in the high-altitude grasslands close to Lake Habbema we will bird with the mighty Mount Trikora as a constant backdrop.
+Star bird of this alpine plateau is the striking MacGregor’s Honeyeater which although shy, frequently betray their presence with loud whooshing sounds as they fly along the hillsides with conspicuous orange primary patches.
+Recent DNA studies have shown this amazing bird to be a honeyeater rather than a bird-of-paradise but this makes it no less special.
+Other special birds in this area include Snow Mountain Quail that often feed on the roadsides, Snow Mountain Mannikin, Mountain Firetail, Alpine Pipit, Archbold’s Nightjar and New Guinea Woodcock..
+Sooty and Short-bearded Melidectes, Orange-cheeked Honeyeaters, Snow Mountain Tiger Parrot, and Lorentz’s Whistlers prefer the alpine shrubbery, while several pairs of Salvadori’s Teal plus Spotless Crake inhabit the lake and its fringes.
+Steep trails down into the magical mossy forests hold a new suite of birds; ground-dwellers here include Chestnut Forest Rail, New Guinea Logrunner, red-eyed Lesser Melampitta, and with a big dose of luck the rare Greater Ground Robin in the tree-line forest above the altitude of the commoner Lesser Ground Robin.
+Species like Belford’s Melidectes, Black-throated, Common Smoky, and Grey-streaked Honeyeaters are common, and other potential species include Splendid Astrapia, Brown Sicklebill, Black Sittella, Western Crested Berrypecker, Rufous-naped Bellbird, Papuan Treecreeper, Subalpine Robin, Rufous-throated Bronze Cuckoo, Brehm’s and Modest Tiger Parrots, gorgeous Plum-faced Lorikeets and many more.
+Nights in Wamena.

 Day 7: